rolandjlevy/js-sliders-game/notes.md

 - improve sequence of winning - layout and styling
 - sort out position and width of leaderboard when score is added
 - create new game in addScoreButton click, line 69
+- create an .env file so firebase api key isn't exposed

 ### nice shuffle function